FoxCutter/486Dev/486 Breakout/README.md

 ### 486-DX4

+The DX4 adds the ability to control the clock multiplier using the **CLKMUL** pin durring a reset.
+So you need to make sure that the pin is properly pulled up/down depending on how you want to use the multiplier.

+In addititon, the DX4 is a 3 volt CPU.

+### 3 Volt CPU

-This is probably the most challenging chip to work with, as it runs at 3.3 volts and not 5 volts, with the exception of the **J1** pin.
-In this case of using this chip, you need to make sure that the 7400 chips are also 3.3 volt compatible.
+This is probably the most challenging chip to work with, as it runs at 3.3 volts and not 5 volts.
+It can support 5v logic, but extra steps are needed to provide a 5 volt reference input to the _J1_ pin on the cpu.

+Please double check the data sheet before doing this, to make sure things work the way you will want them to!

-The most important thing you must to is cut jumper **JP1** on the back of the board, and attach a 5 volt input to **TP1**.
+If you are using the 3.3 volt cpu with 5 volt logic, you must cut jumper **JP1** on the back of the board, and attach a 5 volt input to **TP1**.
 Failing to do this could cause undefined results.

 ### Test Port